An Introduction to NISM Certifications

 Employment scope with NISM certificates?

-For a young lad, who has just graduated or pursuing some other course, NISM certificate provides entry into field of Stock Market and Finance like Brokerage firms, research firms, Financial Services & Mutual Funds Distribution.
+For a young lad, who has just graduated or pursued some other course, the NISM certificate provides entry into the field of Stock Market and Finance like Brokerage firms, research firms, Financial Services & Mutual Funds Distribution.

 From these levels, you can gain experience to grow further in the field.

-But, if you plan to build you career in core fields of Finance or Research, then you should look for premier courses like CA, CFA, FRM or MBA (Finance).
-These premier courses costs more, cover more material and makes you ready for higher level job profiles.
+But, if you plan to build your career in the core fields of Finance or Research, then you should look for premier courses like CA, CFA, FRM, or MBA (Finance).
+These premier courses cost more, cover more material, and make you ready for higher-level job profiles.